vseryakov/backendjs/README.md

 If no cache is configured the local driver is used, it keeps the cache on the master process in the LRU pool and any worker or Web process communicate with it via internal messaging provided by the `cluster` module.
 This works only for a single server.

-## memcached
-Set `ipc-cache=memcache://HOST[:PORT]` that points to the host running memcached.
-To support multiple servers add the option `ipc-cache-options-servers=10.1.1.1,10.2.2.1:5000`.

 ## Redis
-Set `ipc-cache=redis://HOST[:PORT]` that points to the server running Redis server.
+Set `ipc-client=redis://HOST[:PORT]` that points to the server running Redis server.

-To support more than one master Redis server in the client add additional servers in the servers parameter, `ipc-cache-options-servers=10.1.1.1,10.2.2.1:5000`, the client will reconnect automatically on every disconnect.
-To support quick failover it needs a parameter for the `node-redis` module (which is used by the driver) `max_attempts` to be a number how many attempts to reconnect before switching to another server like `ipc-cache-options-max_attempts=3`.
+To support more than one master Redis server in the client add additional servers in the servers parameter, `ipc-client-options-servers=10.1.1.1,10.2.2.1:5000`, the client will reconnect automatically on every disconnect.
+To support quick failover it needs a parameter for the `node-redis` module (which is used by the driver) `max_attempts` to be a number how many attempts to reconnect before switching to another server like `ipc-client-options-max_attempts=3`.
 If there is only one server then it will keep reconnecting until total reconnect time exceeds the `connect_timeout` ms.
 Any other `node-redis` module parameter can be passed as well.